logux/docs/3-concepts/1-node.md

 })
 ```

 In the web, user can open multiple browser tabs with the same website.
-Only one leader Logux client will keep the connection with the server. `client.state` shows the connection state of this leader. `client.node.state` shows the state of this browser node and should *not be used*.
+Only one leader Logux client will keep the connection with the server. `client.state` shows the connection state of this leader.
 You can use `client.role` to detect the current leader.
 Possible values are `leader`, `follower`, and `candidate` (during the election).

 ## Credentials